moonshine-software/doc/en/faq.md

 ```

 Also in the [Model Resource > Events](/docs/{{version}}/model-resource/events) section shows an example of adding a field to a request via events.

+## What is the correct way to work with fractional numbers in the Number field?

+It is enough to specify the required step using the `step()` method, for example "0.01".